SeisComP/main/plugins/locator/iloc/descriptions/global_iloc.rst

       mkdir $SEISCOMP_ROOT/share/iloc
       wget -O /tmp/iLocAuxDir.tgz "http://iloc.geochem.hu/data/iLocAuxDir.tgz"
-      tar xvf /tmp/iLocAuxDir.tgz -C /tmp/
+      tar xvf /tmp/iLocAuxDir.tgz -C $SEISCOMP_ROOT/share/iloc
-      cp -r /tmp/iLocAuxDir $SEISCOMP_ROOT/share/iloc/auxdata

    .. note ::

       * Check the :cite:t:`iloc-iris` website for updates before downloading.
-      * Instead of copying the :file:`auxdata` directory, you can also create a symbolic link and maintain always the same iLoc version in |scname| and externally.
+      * Instead of generating the :file:`SEISCOMP_ROOT/share/iloc/iLocAuxDir`
+        directory, you can also create a symbolic link and maintain always the same iLoc version in |scname| and externally.

 #.
 Add and configure iLoc profiles for the velocity models.
 The global models
    *iasp91* and *ak135* are considered by default with default configuration